marcushwy/EtiAsg1/README.md

 # Passenger Service Documentation

- ## List of API and functions called when type of request is made:
+ ## List of API and functions called:

 1. ("/api/v1/passenger/view/", viewpassenger)
  - The viewpassenger function is called to retrieve the list of passengers.
 2. ("/api/v1/passenger/{passengerid}", passenger)
  - The passenger function is called, if the request method is POST, the insertPassenger function is called to create a new passenger to the database provided that the passenger does not exist previously.
+If the request method is PUT, the updatePassenger function is called, allowing the existing passenger to update their information.
 3. ("/api/v1/passenger/trip/{tripid}/{passengerid}/{driverid}", newtrip)
  - The newtrip function is called, if the request method is POST, the createTrip function is called to create a new trip taking in trip id, passengerid and driverid as parameters.
 Provided that the passenger exist in the database and is not already in an ongoing trip.
 4. ("/api/v1/trip/{passengerid}", viewpassengertrip)